 We now offer a bike shuttle for Going to the Sun Road bike rentals!
 Transport your bikes without the hassle of fighting the crowds for parking! $26/person with bike rental or $46/person if you bring your own bike, call (406) 219-7466 to reserve your spot!

 Glacier Outfitters rents high-quality Electric bike, hybrid and road bikes with disc brakes for your Going to the Sun biking adventure.
 This reservation is a full-day rental only.
 Full-day bike rentals are available from the time that our shop opens and expected back by close of business the same day.
-We also have car bike racks and hitch racks to transport your bike!
+We also have a bike shuttle, car bike racks and hitch racks to transport your bike!

 Be prepared.
 Early-season biking the GTTS Road is considered is going into the backcountry.
 Be prepared for anything, including rocks, ice, snow, flooding, avalanches, bears, and hyperthermia.
 Weather can change rapidly in the mountains, and it’s common to start the day with a few layers, and as you gain and decline in elevation layers on or off.
 It’s smart to bring synthetics (avoid cotton!), rain jacket and pants, as well as plenty of food/snacks and water.
 For the ride down, pack a warm fleece or puffy layer, gloves, and a hat.
 With a little moisture, traveling high-speeds downhill can prompt hypothermia if not properly prepared for ever-changing conditions.

 See our handy guide for choosing your bike!

 Bikes (with the exception of Electric Bikes) may be picked up the evening before your rental begins by request.
 Please text our reservations desk to set this up.
 We cannot guarantee that bikes will be ready for pick-up prior to your reservation start time.